fusioncharts/dev_centre_docs/getting-started/vue/your-first-chart-using-vuejs.md

 chartPresent: false
 ---

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps, and dashboards in JavaScript.
-In this page, we'll see how to render charts using FusionCharts and the Vue-FusionCharts component.
+In this page, we'll see how to render charts using FusionCharts and the `Vue-FusionCharts` component.
 We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/vue/your-first-chart-using-vuejs#create-your-first-chart-1), followed by a [gauge]({% site.baseurl %}/getting-started/vue/your-first-chart-using-vuejs#create-your-first-gauge-6) and a [map]({% site.baseurl %}/getting-started/vue/your-first-chart-using-vuejs#create-your-first-map-9).

-Before going through this article, please [install]({% site.baseurl %}/getting-started/vue/install-using-vuejs '@@open-newtab') the `vue-fusioncharts` plugin, if you haven’t installed it already.
+Before going through this article, [install]({% site.baseurl %}/getting-started/vue/install-using-vuejs '@@open-newtab') the `vue-fusioncharts` plugin, if you haven’t installed it already.

 ## Create your first chart